-MK: A very interesting example is when we worked with a leading railroad company operating in US and Canada.
+MK: A very interesting example is when we worked with a leading railroad company operating in the US and Canada.
 One of their biggest expenses is replacing damaged wheels.
 To identify damaged wheels, they have sensors on the railway tracks, which stream data when wheels pass over them.
-The problem was that, sometimes the sensors would be damaged, because of which they would give wrong readings, resulting in replacement of perfectly healthy wheels.
+The problem was that sometimes the sensors would be damaged, because of which they would give wrong readings, resulting in the replacement of perfectly healthy wheels.
 This resulted in significant avoidable costs.

 We built a warning system that would analyse the sensor data to predict if a sensor was damaged and needed inspection.
-This project was a huge success and today our algorithms process sensor data from railway tracks all over US and Canada.
+This project was a huge success and today our algorithms process sensor data from railway tracks all over the US and Canada.

 I encourage readers to look at some of the case studies listed on our website.

-AIM: So, now that Tiger Analytics is a leading brand in analytics space, what is the road ahead?
+AIM: So, now that Tiger Analytics is a leading brand in the analytics space, what is the road ahead?